nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 + SGDC Classifier
 + Rnadom Forest Classifier

-For each model a variation of hyperparameters was implemented, and after each trial the learning curves were plotted.
-In particular at each change the plot present two curves, a red one representing the learning curve for the training dataset, and in blue the validation one.
+For each model, a variation of hyperparameters was implemented, and after each trial the learning curves were plotted, a red one representing the learning curve for the training dataset, and in blue the validation one.
 The learning curve represent the variation of the accuracy of the model in function of some paramethers(e.g. the minimum sample leaf or the maximum depth in the case of a decison tree classifier)

-Confronting the two curves one can check if, at the end of the time of training, the model predict well the data samples and which values of hyperparameter choose could be the most suitable one..
+Confronting the two curves one can check if, at the end of the time of training, the model predict well the data samples and which choose of hyperparameter could be the most suitable one.

 In particular one can have cases of overfitting, when the model approximate too well the training set, and has a low predictive power in any other poxible data sample.
 A possible way to avoid that is by looking at the behaviour of the learning curves of training and validation.
 If the accuracy on the training set starts to became higher than the one on the validation set and the discrepancy do not vanish it can be a case of overfitting.
-At the end of the fitting process the discrepance between the two has to be quite low and has to decrease with the running time in order to have a good working model.
+Also the test set can play an important role in understanding the goodness of the model.

 put the bias and variance

-For each model udsed is also provided the ROC curve with the relative computation of the area under the curve (auc).
+For each model udsed is also provided the ROC curve with the relative computation of the area under the curve(auc).

 At the end, the accuracy score of every model was computed via the function "accuracy_score" and also via the "f1_score", the results are reported below.